Armando Fontes

-Armando Gonçalves de Medeiros Fontes (born 18 January 1958) is a former Portuguese football player who played most of his career for Braga.
+Armando Gonçalves de Medeiros Fontes (born 18 January 1958) is a Portuguese former footballer who played as a forward, spending most of his career with Braga.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Braga on 27 August 1978 as a late substitute in a 4–0 victory against Académico de Viseu.
+Fontes made his professional debut in the Primeira Liga for Braga on 27 August 1978 as a late substitute in a 4–0 victory against Académico de Viseu.
 Over his career, he played 162 games and scored 36 goals in the top division of Portuguese football.